This is a post for all of you WordPress developers out there!

 Why use Kinsta over a Trellis provisioned VPS?
 Because sometimes you want to pay someone else to manage the server instead of doing it yourself (especially if you have a lot of clients).
 Kinsta also makes scaling easier without having to deal with multiple servers, load balancers, and cloud uploads.

 A lot of WordPress hosts aren’t very developer-friendly and don’t offer SSH access and Composer or WP-CLI integration which are requirements to use Trellis and Bedrock.
-Thankfully, Kinsta offers SSH access on all of their hosting plans, from Starter to Enterprise, which makes all this possible.
+Thankfully, Kinsta offers SSH access on all of their hosting plans, from Single 35k to WP 60 and beyond, which makes all this possible.
 They can also modify the root path for proper functionality.

 Bedrock vs Regular WordPress